jasonlryan/mlbots-v2/README.md

 # Medialab AI Tools Hub

-A centralized hub for Medialab's AI-powered tools and assistants, designed to enhance productivity and streamline workflows across departments.
+A centralised hub for Medialab's AI-powered tools and assistants, designed to enhance productivity and streamline workflows across departments.

 ## Overview